Saturday, July 04, 2015

 The original manuscript by Dodgson was auctioned by Alice in 1928 for 15,400 pounds ($75,000 US) to an American collector, who resold it for $150,000.
 In 1946, it was auctioned again and was purchased by the Library of Congress and was presented back to British people and is now kept in the British Museum.

 The novel is not only most quoted book in the business world but in the legal world as well.
-Lord Atkin referred to conversation between Alice and Humpty-Dumpty from the book in his classic dissent in Liversidge Vs Anderson 1941 (3) ALLER 338 (the Liversidge case).
+Lord Atkin referred to conversation between Alice and Humpty-Dumpty from the book in his classic dissent in Liversidge v.
+Anderson 1941 (3) AllER 338 (the Liversidge case).
 This annoyed Lord Simon, the then Chancellor.
-The article below is about this case; it also mention how Lord Atkin had used the conversation, what heart burning it produced, and answer of Lord Atkin to Lord Simon.
+The article below is about this case; it also mentions how Lord Atkin had used the conversation, what heart burning it produced, and answer of Lord Atkin to Lord Simon.

 The Liversidge case was decided by the House of Lords during second world war.
 It should have been lost in the heaps of law reports.
 But it went on to become the most talked about case of the twentieth century.